Australian recognition of Palestine would:

 The 1947 UN resolutions, which Australia had a strong hand in drafting, stipulated there would be two-states established: Israel and Palestine.
-As we know, Israel unilaterally declared statehood in 1948, which was subsequently supported by the United Nations (with Australia one of the first signatories), but Palestine does not have sovereignty or self-determination.
+As we know, Israel unilaterally declared statehood in 1948, which was subsequently supported by the United Nations (with Australia one of the first signatories), but Palestine still does not have sovereignty or self-determination.

-Frustrated by the lack of progress, in 1988 the Palestinian Liberation Organisation (PLO) unilaterally declared independence, and by the end of that year, 80 countries had recognised Palestine.
+Frustrated by the lack of progress towards self-determination, in 1988 the Palestinian Liberation Organisation (PLO) unilaterally declared independence, and by the end of that year, 80 countries had recognised Palestine.

 Practically, the recognition of Palestine means a country establishes a formal diplomatic relationship with Palestine.
 Australia currently has an Ambassador to Israel, but only a Representative to Palestine.

 Symbolically, recognising Palestine would be a declaration to Israel that it cannot dictate the terms of Palestine’s relationship with Australia.

 What good would it actually do for Australia to recognise Palestine?

 Australia is a close ally of Israel.
 If Australia recognises Palestine, it will put Israel on notice that the mood is shifting – that even its close allies are not willing to forestall a just resolution forever.
 It would help elevate Palestine’s status and create a more equal negotiating situation.

 138 states have already recognised Palestine – including 70% of UN member states.

 The Vatican, Sweden, and St Lucia are the most recent States to accord formal Palestinian Recognition.